szabgab/slides/python/functions.md

 ## Exercise: statistics
 {id: exercise-statistics}

-Write a function that will accept any number of numbers and return a list of values:
+Create a file called **statistics.py** that has a function that will accept any number of numbers and return a list of values:

 * The sum
 * Average